rpastijn/UpgradeTo19cHOL/lab300/content.md

 $ <copy>cp /u01/oradata/DB122/users01.dbf /u01/oradata/DB19C/PDB19C02</copy>
 ````

 Now we can import the metadata of the database and the data (already copied and ready in the datafiles for the tablespace USERS in the new location) by executing a Datapump command.
 The Datapump import will be run through the database link you created earlier – thus no need for an file-based export or a dumpfile.

 Data Pump will take care of everything (currently except XDB and AWR) you need from the system tablepaces and move views, synonyms, trigger etc over to the target database (in our case: PDB19C02).
 Data Pump can do this beginning from Oracle 11.2.0.3 on the source side but will require an Oracle 12c database as target.
-This will work cross platform as well!!!
-(For cross-platform moves we would use RMAN backups and convert them if necessary.)
+This will work cross platform as well but might need RMAN to convert the files from big to little endian or vice-versa.

 First we change our environment parameters back to 19c: